gslender/mslogger-can-sd-blu-uno/README.md

 # mslogger-lcd-sd-blu-uno

-An Arduino ATmega328P microcontroller application that logs Megasquirt (via Serial) and GPS data (via Bluetooth).
-Plan is to use LCD shield 16x2 Character Display plus keypad pins to provide limitted displayed information and control of the display, Bluetooth and logging functions.
+An Arduino ATmega328P microcontroller application that logs Megasquirt (via Serial) and GPS data (via Bluetooth) with a 1.8" 18-bit Color TFT Shield w/microSD and Joystick to provide limitted displayed information and control of the display, Bluetooth pair and logging functions.

 Project is built using Platformio's code builder - see http://platformio.org/ and I'm using Eclipse as the IDE